 What is the Best Aquarium Power Filter?

-The AquaClear Power Filter – 110V is the best aquarium power filter we reviewed.
+The AquaClear Power Filter is the best aquarium power filter we reviewed.
 It’s very versatile and comes in 5 different sizes so it will fit just about any tank.
 It allows you to adjust the flow rate in case you have plants or fish that need a lower flow.

 The three different filtration media used in this filter are really effective.
 The foam insert removes large debris, the middle carbon layer soaks up the invisible impurities, and the BioMax filter provides the perfect home for all the good bacteria you need to keep your tank nitrate and ammonia-free.

-What puts makes this the best power filter it the way it’s designed so that it preserves the natural bacteria colonies.
+What puts makes this the best power filter is the way it’s designed so that it preserves the natural bacteria colonies.
 With most filtration systems, changing the cartridges or cleaning the filters wipes out the good bacteria and it can take some time for them to grow again.
 During this time, the environment inside the aquarium will be stressed which will affect your fish.

 Because it preserves these colonies, the AquaClear Power Filter is a little bit ahead of the rest.